peirong26/peirong26.github.io/static/content/misc.md

 - Netherlandish: Shocking Blue - "Venus", "Out of Sight Out of Mind" , "California Here I Come"
 - Australian: Troye Sivan - "TALK ME DOWN", "Plum", "Strawberries & Cigarettes"
 - ......

-I usually shuffle my new-age acoustic playlist when I study, instrumental beats make me feel refreshed.

 Of course, I spent a lot of \$\$\$\$ on buying albums, headsets, music players and merchandises (*/ω＼*)...
 Anyway, music is the largest source of my happiness ~

-## Something more ~

-I love running, but only when my earbuds are on ;-)

-I like hiking with my friends, and eating ice creams afterwards

-Lately, I have a crush on Lego.
-My first Lego is [Ideas Grand Piano](https://www.lego.com/en-us/product/grand-piano-21323), hope I can post my finished work here very soon ~